 Frequently Asked Questions

 Bolt Contracting is an engineering-led design-build contractor headquartered in Newnan, Georgia.
-We self-perform civil, concrete, and structural work for data center, energy, and industrial projects across the Southeast.
+We self-perform civil, concrete, and structural work for data center, energy, and industrial projects.

 What is the first step to working with Bolt?